Skip to main content

 Conditions of use

 As a network of former international civil servants, we assume that members who add comments or engage in discussions will use a tone and etiquette similar to that used in professional communications.
 Inappropriate discussions of character or performance of individuals will be removed.
+Comments that are considered to be racist, discriminatory or otherwise offensive in nature will also be removed.
 We also suggest to avoid discussions of partisan politics, as they could be considered offensive by readers with different political views.

 Comments